-If you love food and drink, Maui will not disappoint!
-The island offers an astounding range of food choices, from trendy celebrity-chef restaurants to local “plate lunch” food trucks and roadside huli huli chicken stands.
-Our island produces a variety of gourmet food products and craft beverages (pineapple wine or sugar cane vodka, anyone?) and hosts some fabulous annual food & beverage events.
-Here are my recommendations for the best Maui food tours and experiences.
+Trendy celebrity-chef restaurants, sprawling food truck villages, iconic fish houses, and roadside Hawaiian BBQ stands?
+YES, please!
+If you love food and drink, Maui will not disappoint.
+The island offers an astounding range of food choices and a variety of unique products that gastronomes will adore (pineapple wine or sugar cane vodka, anyone?)
+Maui also hosts some of Hawaii’s finest annual food & beverage events.
+Here are our recommendations for the best Maui food tours and experiences.
 This is Maui for foodies!

 MAUI FOR FOODIES: UNIQUE MAUI FOOD TOURS & TASTINGS